Suspected Chinese spy balloon shot down off South Carolina coast

 The Federal Aviation Administration closed the airspace and issued a ground stop at three airports in North and South Carolina on Saturday afternoon ahead of the operation.

-Austin said the mission to shoot down the ballon conducted in coordination with the Canadian government.
+Austin said the mission to shoot down the ballon was conducted in coordination with the Canadian government.

 "Today's deliberate and lawful action demonstrates that President Biden and his national security team will always put the safety and security of the American people first while responding effectively to the PRC's unacceptable violation of our sovereignty," Austin said, using an acronym for the People's Republic of China.